bevyengine/bevy-website/content/learn/contribute/helping-out/creating-examples.md

 6. Examples should typically not have tests, as those are not directly reusable by the Bevy user.
 7. Examples should not share common "utility" logic: if you feel this is warranted, improve the engine instead!
    1. Similarly, try to avoid incidental complexity and abstractions.
 Find a simpler way for now, and work to create these tools and resolve this tension in the engine itself.

+### Assets

+While we're [currently trying to figure out](https://github.com/bevyengine/bevy/issues/13875) how to best use larger and more realistic assets inside of Bevy's learning material, the current status quo is that we are extremely constrained on asset usage for examples.

+Adding new assets permanently increases the size of the Bevy repository, causing us problems with hosting, and resulting in pain for Bevy contributors when they clone or work with the repository.

+As a result, you should currently reuse assets for your examples whenever possible.
+If you *need* an asset to demonstrate a newly added feature, make it as small as possible.
+If you want to add a new example that requires a new asset to properly teach a new concept, it will almost certainly be rejected until the issue linked above is resolved.

 ### Dependencies